mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [Wearing A Salmon On Your Head Is Back In Fashion For Orcas, After A 37-Year Break](https://www.iflscience.com/wearing-a-salmon-on-your-head-is-back-in-fashion-for-orcas-after-a-37-year-break-76971) - In 1987, there was a strange trend amongst killer whales.
+Recent sightings show it's back in fashion.

 - [Is There Any Escape from the Spotify Syndrome?](https://www.newyorker.com/magazine/2024/12/30/mood-machine-liz-pelly-book-review) - The history of recorded music is now at our fingertips.
 But the streamer’s algorithmic skill at giving us what we like may keep us from what we’ll love.

 - [George R.R.
 Martin has co-authored a physics paper](https://arstechnica.com/science/2025/01/george-r-r-martin-has-co-authored-a-physics-paper/) - “I couldn’t help but wonder if a simple underlying model might tidy up the canon.”…